-1. MPHA's highest priority is to preserve its viable housing portfolio so it remains a resource for affordable, safe, and high quality housing for its residents.

-- Utilized its flexible fund authority to allocate additional funding to its capital fund program and for support of its public housing operations. - Finalized its Comprehensive Needs Assessment on all it properties. - Secured a \$1.2 million Publicly Owned Housing Program (POHP) grant to help fund a multimillion-dollar renovation project at MPHA's 620 Cedar Avenue highrise. - Continued the activities of its internal Security Planning Team created in 2013. - Utilized Security Contingency funds to add additional cameras, servers and staff the new Agency Command Center. - Enhanced Security monitoring capability at highrises in Resident Council offices and in all units at small developments by placing additional cameras and creating viewing capacity at Resident Council offices and enabling all resident in smaller low rise buildings to view entry vestibule cameras from their apartments. - MPHA maintained an occupancy of 99% - MPHA received a HUD Public Housing Assessment Physical Inspection Score of >90% for all inspected properties. - Reduced its HCV Program's per unit costs owing to its second year HCV Rent Reform model, achieving cost savings to support the Agency's highest priority.
+- 1. MPHA's highest priority is to preserve its viable housing portfolio so it remains a resource for affordable, safe, and high quality housing for its residents. - In 2016 MPHA: - Utilized its flexible fund authority to allocate additional funding to its capital fund program and for support of its public housing operations. - Utilized the \$1.2 million Publicly Owned Housing Program (POHP) grant it received from the State of Minnesota to help fund a multi-million-dollar renovation project at MPHA's 620 Cedar Avenue highrise. - Continued the activities of its internal Security Planning Team created in 2013. - Utilized Security Contingency funds to add additional cameras, servers and staff the new Agency Command Center. - Enhanced Security monitoring capability at highrises in Resident Council offices and in all units at small developments by placing additional cameras and creating viewing capacity at Resident Council offices and enabling all resident in smaller low rise buildings to view entry vestibule cameras from their apartments. - MPHA maintained an occupancy of 99% - MPHA received a HUD Public Housing Assessment Physical Inspection Score of >90% for all inspected properties. - Continue reductions in its HCV Program's per unit costs owing to its second-year HCV Rent Reform model, achieving cost savings to support the Agency's highest priority. - Began the conversion process of 200 public housing units at Heritage Park to Section 8 Project-Based Rental Assistance (PBRA); providing a more stable and familiar funding stream to the private owners than public housing subsidy previously provided.

-- Began the conversion process of 200 public housing units at Heritage Park to Section 8 project-based rental assistance; providing a more stable and familiar funding stream to the private owners than public housing subsidy previously provided. - 2.
-MPHA will maximize effective use of its Section 8 Housing Choice Voucher Authority and have as a priority to maintain its baseline number of Tenant-Based vouchers and respond to additional critical Minneapolis community affordable housing needs by assessing revenue streams, resource implications, and opportunity costs as it allocates its vouchers.
+2. MPHA will maximize effective use of its Section 8 Housing Choice Voucher Authority and have as a priority to maintain its baseline number of Tenant-Based vouchers and respond to additional critical Minneapolis community affordable housing needs by assessing revenue streams, resource implications, and opportunity costs as it allocates its vouchers.